priye-1/Jumia_Food_Scraper_with_Selenium/readme.md

 #  Jumia Food Web Scraped
-This program scrapes Jumia food for for data on all vendors, and scrape menu details for a chosen vendor.
+This program scrapes Jumia food for data on all vendors, and scrape menu details for a chosen vendor.

 ## Getting started
 ### Installation